-You don’t need anyone permission to open up a wallet and buying cryptocurrency.
+You don’t need anyone permission to set up a cryptocurrency wallet or invest in cryptocurrency.
 Anyone can do that and you don’t need bank’s permission or credit checks etc. No gatekeepers are involved.

 If you look at your current bank account balance, it will most probably be debt.
 So even if your account is on plus, it’s still debt.
 That’s how Fiat Money system functions.
 Cryptocurrency, on the other hand, is nothing like that.
-The money you have on your account represent what you actually have.
+The money you have in your cryptocurrency wallet represents what you actually have.

 Different Types Of Cryptocurrency

 In this sense, cryptocurrency is similar to worldwide currencies.
 There isn’t just one cryptocurrency that is available.

 There are over 900 of digital currencies and with the demand constantly rising, the new ones will be invented.